zcorleissen/documentation/source/mongodb_getting_started.rst

 #.
 Select a version to deploy.

-    We offer the latest version of MongoDB 2.4, 2.6, and 3.0 (early access).
+    We offer the latest version of MongoDB 2.4, 2.6, and 3.0.
 If you select 3.0, you can also select a storage engine (see below).

 #.
 Select a plan that suits your needs.